IBM-Cloud/onboarding-osb/README.md

     The CLI automation requires an IBM Container Registry namespace to be provided in the config property - `BROKER_ICR_NAMESPACE_URL`.
 This is the namespace into which the OSB container image will be uploaded.
 Look for available namespaces [here](https://cloud.ibm.com/registry/namespaces).
 If you do not have a namespace you can use, we will create one for you, simply provide a unique name in the `build.config.properties` for your namespace in the _Building the Broker_ section below. follow these [instructions](https://cloud.ibm.com/docs/Registry?topic=Registry-getting-started#gs_registry_namespace_add) to create one. -->

-3. #### IBM Cloud API key(s)
+## Create IBM Cloud API keys

   The project expects 3 IBM Cloud API keys.
 Two are covered in this section and the third one in the next section.

-    - ONBOARDING_IAM_API_KEY
+  - **ONBOARDING_IAM_API_KEY**

     is the API key created in cloud account where the SaaS service is being onboarded via RMC or PC.
 The API key will used to access [Global Catalog](https://globalcatalog.cloud.ibm.com) API

-    - DEPLOYMENT_IAM_API_KEY
+  - **DEPLOYMENT_IAM_API_KEY**

     is the IBM cloud API key created in cloud account where the broker is to be deployed.
 The API key (and therefore the user owning the API key) must have the following access in the  Deployment IBM Cloud Account

       a.
 Writer and Editor access to IBM Container Registry

       b.
 Editor access to IBM Cloud Foundry or IBM Code Engine

     Find your user and verify you have the required access [here](https://cloud.ibm.com/iam/users)

     You may follow [this](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key) document to create the API keys.
 Once created, save the API key values to a safe location on your local machine.

-4. #### Create an API Key for Metering
+  - **METERING_API_KEY**

     The Reference Broker provides a dashboard that allows you to send test metering data to BSS for your service.
 To be able to do so your metering Service ID and API key need to be setup.
-    If you are onboarding via [Partner Center](https://cloud.ibm.com/partner-center/sell), the Service ID and API key  by
+    If you are onboarding via [Partner Center](https://cloud.ibm.com/partner-center/sell),
     - Navigating to _My products -> Dashboard_
     - Click on the _Create Service ID_ button
     - Create an API key for the Service ID using the _Create API key_ link on the same page.